boston-pm/boston-pm.github.io/index.md

 (*with apologies to anyone who has other plans that &#x1F498; evening. this is the risk of 2d Tuesday scheduling.*)

+Toby Inkster is a consultant for The Perl Shop.
+He has been working as a software developer for over 20 years, focusing on databases, the Web, and the places where they overlap.
+Toby has contributed to popular Perl open source libraries such as the light-weight object-oriented programming tool Moo, as well as being the lead developer of Type::Tiny.
+He has an interest in the Semantic Web was an invited expert to the W3C RDFa Working Group.
+He also enjoys cooking and likes cats.

 This is a JitSi meeting.
 The secure URL will be computed by this command (valid only during that week):

 ```